 Even though a postnuptial agreement is designed to avoid litigation, one or both parties may challenge its validity in court.
 If the agreement is not drafted or executed according to Illinois contract law then it may be found void during a divorce proceeding.

 Are you interested in seeing what an attorney can do for you during the prenup process?
-Give Hurst, Robin & Kay, LLC a call to speak with our prenup lawyer in Chicago, IL today.
+Give Hurst, Robin, Kay & Allen, LLC a call to speak with our prenup lawyer in Chicago, IL today.